 Eat Quiche Wear Tights

 Well, they wear tights when the weather conditions demand it.
-And for almost the first time this winter, climatic conditions warranted the wearing of these dhb ASV Roubaix Bib tights.
+And for almost the first time this winter, climatic conditions warranted the wearing of dhb ASV Roubaix Bib tights.

 Again a review is on the way, but like I was (am) with the dhb jacket above, I’m impressed.